mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water water and consider activating any flood protection products you may have.
 This message will be updated by 12:00PM on 15 November 2025 or as the situation changes.

-- Flood alert: Rivers in South Worcestershire
+- Warning no longer in force: Rivers in South Worcestershire
-- Widespread heavy rainfall throughout today may lead to flooding.
-Flooding is possible on 14th November 2025 and over the weekend.
-Flooding may affect low lying land and roads adjacent to the river from North Littleton to Winchcombe.
-Other locations that may be affected are Badsey, Childswickham, Broadway, Sedgeberrow, Toddington and the Road at Hinton on the Green bridge.
-This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
-As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
-As the situation evolves we will be able to provide more details.
-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses and void low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: Tributaries in Cheltenham and Tewkesbury
+- Warning no longer in force: Tributaries in Cheltenham and Tewkesbury
-- Widespread heavy rainfall throughout today may lead to flooding.
-Flooding is possible on 14th November 2025 and over the weekend.
-Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
-Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.
-We are closely monitoring the situation.
-Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Severn in Gloucestershire
-- Widespread heavy rainfall throughout today may lead to flooding.
-Flooding is possible on 14th November 2025 and over the weekend.
+- River levels continue to rise as a result of widespread heavy rainfall.
+Flooding is expected to continue over the weekend.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.
-This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
-As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
-As the situation evolves we will be able to provide more details.
+Predicted peaks:- Mythe 3.5m to 4.0m on 17/11 PM, Haw Bridge 4.2m to 4.7m on 17/11 PM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: River Leadon catchment
 - River levels remain high as a result of widespread heavy rain.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.